 From the creation of renewable energy sources and eliminating business waste to building LEED certified structures and using smart technology, there are countless ways companies can improve their business green going practices.

-Here are some interesting business going green statistics about how many businesses are going green and how much it improves company profits as well as environmental preservation.
+Here are some interesting business sustainability statistics about how many businesses are going green and how much it improves company profits as well as environmental preservation.

 - $26 trillion in economic developments contributed, when businesses decide to adopt green practices.